 Impulse of force = F×t = m(v-u)

 v = 500m/s.

-9. Swimming is an example for which of the following?
+9. Swimming is an example of which of the following?

 a) Newton’s first law of motion